 When to go

-July, August and the first part of September are the best times to go.
+July, August and (especially) September are the best times to go.
 However, snow levels and ease of access varies wildly from year to year.
 Sometimes you can get there in mid June, sometimes it remains difficult well into July.
 It’s best to check with the staff at the lift station or the Office du Haute Montagne and ask which route they recommend.

-Sometimes the Flegere lift runs in October or November for the Toussaint holidays, and Lac Blanc may be accessible.
+Sometimes the Flegere lift runs in October or November for the Toussaint holidays, and Lac Blanc may be accessible – this is an excellent time to go.
 And of course you can walk up from Tre-le-Champ at any time, in theory.
 However, conditions vary yearly and daily!
-Always check with the Office du Haute Montagne as the lake is in an area prone to avalanches in winter.
-In winter it can be only accessed via ski touring or snowshoeing, and since the lake is invisible under the snow, it loses much of its impact.
-If you want to see almost the same view in winter, I recommend the Flegere inbounds snowshoeing trail.
+Always check with the Office du Haute Montagne as it is a very dangerous place in bad weather.

 Food

 There is a pleasant refuge at the lake where you can get drinks, snacks and simple lunches.
-By far the nicest thing to do, I think, is to take sandwiches and find a quiet spot away from the crowds – you don’t generally have to go far.
+It is very busy in summer (though in winter it is lovely).
+By far the nicest thing to do in summer, I think, is to take sandwiches and find a quiet spot away from the crowds – you don’t generally have to go far.
+If you do want to eat there in summer, it may be vital to reserve in advance, and you don’t want to be in any hurry.

 Linked walks